NDRWriter/ndrwriter/README.md

 		learn outside of the classroom as well.

- 🗨️      I'm learning, but I love to find a mentor, collaborate, or chat about tech.
+ 🗨️      I'm learning, but I love to collaborate.
 Here's where you can find me:<br>
           🖱️  Website: https://www.ndrwriter.ca
           📧 Email: github@ndrwriter.ca
           👱‍♀️ DISCORD :  IndyR#4896